Shibuya Sky: Tickets & Tips for the Perfect Experience Above Tokyo

 While you’re here, why not take a look at my itineraries for 2 weeks or 3 weeks in Japan to help plan your trip, do’s and don’ts of Japanese etiquette, learn some basic Japanese phrases for tourists with my free cheat sheet, find out what to pack for Japan, and even the best Japanese souvenirs to bring home – I have every step of your Japan planning journey covered from my multiple visits!

 Feeling social?
-Come and join me on Facebook, Pinterest, TikTok and Instagram for more Japan travel inspiration!
+Come and join me on Facebook, Pinterest, YouTube, TikTok and Instagram for more Japan travel inspiration!

 Until next time,